arc80/plywood/repos/plywood/docs/modules/runtime/guides/ConvertingValuesToText.md

     String a = String::format("{}\n", 123);
     String b = String::from(123.0);
-    StringWriter sw;
+    MemOutStream mout;
-    sw.format("\"{}\"\n", fmt::EscapedString{"C:\\plywood"});
+    mout.format("\"{}\"\n", fmt::EscapedString{"C:\\plywood"});
-    sw << fmt::Hex{0xbadf00d};
+    mout << fmt::Hex{0xbadf00d};
-    String c = sw.moveToString();
+    String c = mout.moveToString();

-The `String::format()` and `StringWriter::format()` template functions accept a format string and a variable number of additional arguments.
+The `String::format()` and `OutStream::format()` template functions accept a format string and a variable number of additional arguments.
 The number of additional arguments must match the number of occurrences of `"{}"` in the format string.
 Each argument will be converted to text according to its type.
 Plywood provides built-in support for the types listed in the following section.
 Support for additional types can be added by specializing the `fmt::TypePrinter` class template.

 The `String::from()` template function accepts a single argument.
 The argument will be converted to text according to its type and returned as a `String`.
 This function supports the same types as `String::format()`.

-The `StringWriter::operator<<()` template function also accepts a single argument.
-The argument will be converted to text according to its type and written to the `StringWriter`.
+The `OutStream::operator<<()` template function also accepts a single argument.
+The argument will be converted to text according to its type and written to the `OutStream`.
 This function supports the same types as `String::format()`.

 ## Built-In Type Support